Former Kent soccer owner Dion Earl extradited to Seattle, awaiting trial for 2009 Kirkland rape case

 The majority of Earl’s team walked out in protest of his conduct toward them, the staffers and the two dance-team members before the season began.
 The MASL soon forced Earl to disband the team — which had resumed playing with replacement players — and sell local territorial rights to Tacoma Stars owner Lane Smith.

 That came after a December 2014 story in The Seattle Times that documented Earl’s troubled history with women, including numerous restraining orders taken out against him.
-He had also been named in a 2003 Times investigative story “Coaches Who Prey’’ after losing his coaching job at a Bellevue high school in 1998 for allegedly asking a female student out on a date.
+He also had been named in a 2003 Times investigative story “Coaches Who Prey’’ after losing his coaching job at a Bellevue high school in 1998 for allegedly asking a female student out on a date.

-During the 2014 publicity surrounding Earl, it came out that Kirkland police had never officially closed their investigation into a September 2009 case in which a massage parlor attendant claimed she had been raped after-hours by a customer pretending to be an off-duty police officer.
+During the 2014 publicity surrounding Earl, it came out that Kirkland police had never officially closed its investigation into a September 2009 case in which a massage parlor attendant claimed she had been raped after-hours by a customer pretending to be an off-duty police officer.
 The woman did not know the man’s identity at the time but later, with tips from the local soccer community, identified Earl to police in a photo lineup.

 Earl initially denied any sexual contact with the woman, other than letting her fondle him, according to police records.